WesselSmit/datocms-migration-workflow/README.md

 - [] big refactor of the codebase to get everything tidy (especially the functions in finder.mjs could be more functional - use more helper functions functies) + see todo comments in codebase
 - [] read through entire readme and make sure: it is up to date with the latest changes + it is easy to understand + it does not have any typos.
 - [] release as v1.1.0 on npm.
+- [] add a test directory where this package is loaded as a dependency and the commands can easily be tested
 - [] rewrite entire project in typescript.